 Request non-product support or provide feedback on SAP Support Portal site

-Guided Procedures for Alert Management allow to define and automate alert reactions using the guided procedure framework.
-They help reduce the time from detection to correction via
+Operations Automation for Alert Management allows to define and automate alert reaction flows using the guided procedure framework.
+They help to reduce the time from detection to correction via

 Alert Reaction procedures consist of problem context collection activities and manual activities that guide you through the resolution of the alert.